paulcpederson/blog/source/articles/stencil-icons/index.md

 title: Stencil Icons
 date: 2020-05-05
 template: _templates/article.html
-background: css.svg
-thumbnail: storybook-thumb.svg
+thumbnail: icon-thumb.svg
-twitter_image: storybook-thumb.jpg
+twitter_image: icon-thumb.png
 canvas: navy
 spot: green
-description: Implementing SVG icons for a design system with a Stencil.js Web Component
+description: How we created a stencil-based web component for displaying SVG icons
 ---

 In the last ten years, developers have been on a quest to find the best way to implement icons in a digital product.
 We've wandered through low fidelity gifs, elaborately Photoshopped png sprites, icon fonts (remember those?), SVG sprites, and finally inline SVGs.
-Recently I've been helping out with the DX for my company's the extensive icon library.
-The solution we've come to
+Recently I've been helping out with the DX for my company's extensive icon library.
+The solution we've developed is the next step in my icon journey.

 ## What's the problem with inline SVG?

 A while back it became clear that icon fonts and svg sprites were less than ideal.
 At the time of writing the icon system I'm working with has 1,512 different glyphs available as part of the icon set.
 This is a ludicrous amount of data to try to load in one file.
-For that reason, most teams moved to an inline-icon approach.
-Basically, you simply add markup to your html file and an SVG appears:
+For that reason, most teams have moved to an inline-icon approach.
+Basically, you add SVG markup directly to your HTML file and lo, an icon appears:

 ```html
 <svg width="16" height="16" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 16 16">